Kilomaroon/touchscreen-macropad/README.md

 - Press the little arrow in top left of IDE window to program the Arduino Uno.

 ### If you have trouble programming the Arduino
-In terminal, you can confirm what port you're using with:
+In terminal, you can confirm the port with:
 ```
 ls /dev/ttyACM0
 ```